gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### getProductSellersBySlug
-List sellers of a product
+Get the sellers of a product size at a PIN Code

 ```javascript
 // Promise